2.1 (Upper 2nd class honours degree or international equivalent).

-2:1 degree (or international equivalent) in engineering/chemical engineering; applicants with a high 2:2 with substantial work experience may be considered.
+Applicants with a high 2.2 (lower second class honours degree or international equivalent) with substantial work experience may be considered.

 Months of entry